pyatsysh/website-pyatsysh-serve/content/journal-articles/paper_6/index.md

 ---
-title: 'Memory effects in fluctuating dynamic density-functional theory: theory and simulations'
+title: 'Wetting of prototypical one- and two-dimensional systems: thermodynamics and density functional theory'
-enumerate_ind: 18 # enumeration index
+enumerate_ind: 6 # enumeration index
 is_title_year: true # add year to title

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - A. Russo
-  - M. A. Duran-Olivencia
   - admin
+  - N. Savva
   - S. Kalliadasis